Sonnenzimmer/splitbeam-font/README.md

 ## splitbeam
 splitbeam is an OpenType font that have been designed to work in the user interface on [splitbeam.org](http://splitbeam.org/). splitbeam is an open source project.
 Download the repo and get the fonts in the `deploy` folder.
+[Web Font Specimen](http://sonnenzimmer.github.io/splitbeam-font/)

+### Download
+[Download Font](https://github.com/Sonnenzimmer/splitbeam-font/archive/master.zip) (fonts in `deploy` folder)

 ### Folder structur